Onesso/RESTFUL-and-sockets/README.md

 we'll have to use a library for the hashing therefore "npm install bcrypt"

-1. Destructure the data from the request body
+1.  chaeck if we have receided the json data in the request body

+2.  destructure the request body

+3. Hash the password

+to hash the password we'll be using bcrypt

+4. Save the user to the database

+to save the user we must have the database therefore we'll install prisma(Our ORM):

+npm install prisma

+    then

+npx prisma init --datasource-provider mongodb

+this packages will create a prisma dir and .env file